 - Faculty's individual travel arrangements; - Personal errands for faculty members or department chairs.
-This includes not only the most egregious examples (e.g., picking up dry cleaning), but also organizing events and parties that do not have a business purpose (e.g., birthday parties, baby showers); - Supporting college committees or initiatives that are not associated with the work of a specific department (the work of a department administrator belongs to that department; if another college priority needs support, please be in touch with the department dean); - Carrying responsibility for complying with college legislation on searches, reappointment and promotion reviews, and other department business (this is the chair's responsibility); - Any action that requires an administrator to go into a faculty member's password-protected account, such as submitting grades; - Posting specific course-related material to online Sakai or Google sites; maintaining or creating reading or reserve lists for specific courses; - Personal correspondence of faculty members, including professional correspondence or email with students.
+This includes not only the most egregious examples (e.g., picking up dry cleaning), but also organizing events and parties that do not have a business purpose (e.g., birthday parties, baby showers); - Supporting college committees or initiatives that are not associated with the work of a specific department (the work of a department administrator belongs to that department; if another college priority needs support, please be in touch with the department dean); - Carrying responsibility for complying with college legislation on searches, reappointment and promotion reviews, and other department business (this is the chair's responsibility); - Any action that requires an administrator to go into a faculty member's password-protected account, such as submitting grades or submitting a faculty member's expense report in Workday; - Posting specific course-related material to online Sakai or Google sites; maintaining or creating reading or reserve lists for specific courses; - Personal correspondence of faculty members, including professional correspondence or email with students.